 Railroads are designed to compensate for thermal expansion

 Although a thicker FR4 board has greater thermal mass and can dissipate more heat from electronic components, there is also the potential for more damage due to thermal expansion.
-Therefore, given the choice between a thick and thin board that satisfies all other requirements, the thinner board may be a better choice if the PCB will undergo thermal cycling frequently.
+Therefore, given the choice between a thick and thin board that satisfies all other requirements, the thinner board may be a better choice if the Printed Circuit Board will undergo thermal cycling frequently.